 The WEF Board has approved additional funds which will allow us to offer additional scholarships this year.
-These scholarships can be partial or full and are need based.
+These scholarships cover part or all of the tuition cost, and are need based.
 Funds will be allocated after the participants have been accepted to the program.
-The total amount of funds available is a max of 6 full scholarships.
+The amount will be deducted from the tuition invoice.
+The total amount of funds available in 2020 is a max of 6 full scholarships.

-All scholarships can be applied for via the application to the WLI.
+All scholarships should be applied for via the application to the WLI.

 Q: Who will I be learning from?

 A: The curriculum will be delivered by high caliber guest instructors from water and wastewater utilities and companies active in the sector.
 Guest lecturers from government agencies, communication firms and financial groups will also share their knowledge and experience.